National Fire Service Week/Day

 • Spontaneous combustion, dust explosion, and other phenomena

-• Combustion and static sparks.
+• Combustion and sparks due to static electricity.

 • Live, naked wires.